 2. Supinated Lat Pulldowns

-The Lat Pulldown machine is a classic for most commercial gym goers, and most people have at least tried it.
-The Lat Pulldown is similar to a chin up, but is a more beginner-friendly exercise.
-That being said, it is a specialized piece of equipment, and you need a lat pulldown machine to perform this exercise.
+The Lat Pulldown machine is a classic for most commercial gym-goers, and most people have at least tried it.
+The Supinated Lat Pulldown is similar to a chin up, but is a more beginner-friendly exercise.
+Note that you do need a lat pulldown machine to perform this one.

 How To Do It:

-- Sit down with your legs wedged under the pad.
+- Sit down with your legs wedged firmly under the pad.

 - Grab the bar with your palms facing UP.

-- Pull the bar to the top of the chest, then extend back out slowly.
+- Pull the bar to the top of the chest, then extend back out slowly and under control.

 Pro Tip:

-Make sure youโre firmly wedged into the machine.
-A lot of people allow themselves to get pulled up.
-Donโt let this happen.
+Make sure you're firmly wedged into the machine.
+A lot of people allow themselves to get pulled up as they fatigue.
+Don't let this happen.
 The more stable you are, the more muscle you will activate.

 3. Supinated Inverted Rows

-This exercise is in terms of difficulty between a chin up and a lat pulldown.
-Iโd classify this exercise as intermediate.
+This exercise sits between a chin up and a lat pulldown in terms of difficulty — I'd classify it as intermediate.
 The key is in the setup.
-Youโll need a barbell and a rack!
+You'll need a barbell and a rack.

 How To Do It: